 (Warning! – this section is too simple and cannot meet the requirement of TDR, which is a construction-ready document.)

 The mechanical system provides support for the devices in the Damping Ring (DR), as listed in Table 6.4.9.1.
-The supports are fixed to the ground, and the structure consists of a pedestal primarily made of a steel frame with an adjusting mechanism, similar to those in the Linac and Collider.
+The supports are fixed to the ground.
+Steel frame pedestals are adopted at the bottom with adjusting mechanisms on it, similar to those in the Linac.
+The beam has the same height as Linac, which is 1.2 meters from the tunel ground.
+The requirements for the support structure are also outlined in Section 4.3.10.
 (Error! – the numbers of magnets do not seem correct.
 Check with Kang Wen.)

 Table 6.4.9.1: Supports in the Damping Ring